MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/unityevents-and-animationevents.md

 **Notes**

-- You can't pass any parameters into the script flow.
+- With the *ScriptMachine.TriggerUnityEvent* function, you can't pass any parameters into the script flow.

 ## UnityEvents and Timeline Signals